WeBankFinTech/wxa-vscode/server/README.md

 `vue-language-server` is a language server implementation compatible with [`language-server-protocol`](https://github.com/Microsoft/language-server-protocol).

-Vetur is the VS Code client consuming `vue-language-server`.
+wxa is the VS Code client consuming `vue-language-server`.

 It's possible for other `language-server-protocol` compatible editors to build language server clients that consume VLS.